-- Current accounts allows the accounts set currently on the personal profile of the device to be used after a wipe.
+- Current accounts allow the accounts set currently on the personal profile of the device to be used after a wipe.

-- Predefined accounts allows you to define a list of Google accounts with which a device can be taken into use after a wipe.
+- Predefined accounts allow you to define a list of Google accounts with which a device can be taken into use after a wipe.

 3. If you have chosen Predefined accounts as the FRP mode, add at least one Google account for taking the device into use after a wipe.

 To ensure that the activation of a device works after a reset, check that all the account IDs you have entered are valid and correct.
 Otherwise, you might no longer be able to use the device after a wipe.

 How to add the Google accounts?